Table of Contents

-Market to book ratio is just a comparison of market value with book value of a firm.
+Market to book ratio is just a comparison of market value with a book value of a firm.
 In other words, it suggests how much investors are paying against each dollar of book value in the balance sheet.
 Arithmetically, it is the ratio of market to book value.

 What is Market Value and Book Value?

-Market value is the value derived by multiplying stock price with number of outstanding shares.
+Market value is the value derived by multiplying stock price by the number of outstanding shares.
 In simple words, we can call it market capitalization also.
-On the other side, book value is a value derived from latest available balance sheet of a company.
+On the other side, book value is a value derived from the latest available balance sheet of a company.
 It is as good as net asset value of a company and that can simply be ascertained by taking all the assets less depreciation and liabilities.

 Calculate using Formula

 The market to book value ratio can simply be calculated by using following formula